 The kaleidoscopic colours characteristic of precious opals are a result of silica spheres bending white light into its component colours, much like a prism.
 Australia is responsible for 95% of the world’s opal supply to the jewellery industry, making it the ideal place to pick up a little opalescent accessory during your visit.

-“Akubra” is like “Band Aid,” it’s a brand name that has become synonymous with a product.
+“Akubra” is like “Band Aid,” in that it’s a brand name that has become synonymous with a product.
 In Akubra’s case, wide-brimmed bush hats made of rabbit fur felt and traditionally popular with dwellers of rural Australia.
 They aren’t those terrible, stereotypical cork hats Aussie’s are often depicted wearing, but the hat of Jackaroos and Jillaroos (Aussie cowboys and cowgirls).
 Akubra makes “The Croc” style especially for the Crocodile Dundee wannabes amongst us.
-For the non-cheeseball’s I would point you towards their Heritage collection, for an authentically Aussie look.
+For the rest of you, I would suggest something from the Heritage collection, for an authentically Aussie look.
 Akubra has been supplying the Australian military with their distinctive slouch hat since the early 20th century, so you know these hats can take a beating.
-Most importantly, Akubra still manufacture their hats in Australia.
+Most importantly, Akubra still manufactures their hats in Australia.
 For those concerned about wearing fur, consider that rabbits are an introduced species in Australia and a serious pest endangering native ecosystems and annoying farmers – you’d be doing us a favour!

 What goes around comes around